guyfridge/port-forwarding-mongodb/README.md

 `kubectl get service mongo`
 7. Verify that the MongoDB server is running in the Pod, and listening on port 27017 `kubectl get pod mongo-78c7d87875-nsn2j --template='{{(index (index .spec.containers 0).ports 0).containerPort}}{{"\n"}}'`
+8. Forward a local port to a port on the service `kubectl port-forward service/mongo 28015:27017`
+9. Start mongosh CLI
+`mongosh --port 28015`